Raziyehbazargan/MyResume/resume.md

   - Develop new user-facing features.

-  - Assure that all user input is validated before submitting to back-end.
+  - Assure that all user input is validated before submitting to the back-end.

   - Fix bugs and implement new features from the database to the views using: ***C#***, ***Typescript***, ***AngularJS*** and  ***SQL server***.

-  - Working with Visual studio online and Team Foundation Version Control **(TFVC)**.
+  - Working with Visual Studio online and Team Foundation Version Control (TFVC).